 She quickly took up day-residence in the turnery, snuffling in the corners and napping in the shavings.
 In short, she became the shop dog.
 Thus the name ShopDog Turnery.

 Eventually I taught her the fundamentals of wood turning and she has since taken over the roughing out of raw stock to usable timber; she does the 'ruff' work.
 We have the pictures to prove it (no, they're not PhotoShop products, not at all ...).
 That's our story and we're sticking to it!!
 Molly is no longer with us.
-In the near future we will be adding a new dog to the family and, hopefully, (s)he will take up residence in the Turnery.
+Currently the shop dog is Cooper; another Basset Hound has taken up residence in the Turnery.
+Cooper is not as accomplished a turner as Molly was, but he makes up for it with his enthusiastic barking -- he has taken on a different sort of "RUFF" work.

 Thanks for dropping by.